marksweissma/reeses/README.md

 ### Example

 Consider `y = sign(x) * (1 + abs(x))` - a linear function with a shock at the origin.
-This function is a poor candidate for linear methods (nonlinear function) and tree based methods (cannot interpolate outside the observed bounds).
+This function is a poor candidate for linear methods (nonlinear function) and tree based methods (cannot extrapolate outside the observed bounds).
 Combining the two we can produce an effective estimator that can extrapolate.

 ```python